The importance of IT obsolescence management for small businesses

 Upgrades can be costly, so businesses should not assume that they have to invest in new equipment every time a component reaches the end of its lifespan.
 By assessing the role of the component and its availability, businesses can choose whether to purchase replacement parts in advance so they can repair the system or if they replace it in the future.

-Effective obsolescence management can be a full-time job, requiring careful consideration to ensure all parts operate effectively.
+Effective IT obsolescence management can be a full-time job, requiring careful consideration to ensure all parts operate effectively.
 While larger businesses could benefit from an obsolescence manager, this isn’t always possible for smaller businesses.
 Instead, SMEs should focus on maintaining accurate data on equipment lifespans, availability of parts and software updates that protect cyber security.
 Smaller businesses can also benefit from working with a specialist, such as Ripley Solutions, that have the expertise in IT and operation technology to develop successful obsolescence management and digital transformation strategies.